 Whether it’s a TV show about hip hop, rock ‘n’ roll, pop, or classical, it never ceases to amaze me how well songs are able to tie into the drama, comedy, and overall life of a TV series.
 With that in mind, we’ve put together a list of the best TV shows about the music industry!

-Currently 5 seasons in and right on the brink of its 6th and final one, Empire has lived up to its title in more ways than one.
+Empire has lived up to its title in more ways than one.
 The show’s premiere in 2015 was watched by almost 10 million viewers.
 Peaking at 17 million in the first season finale.
 And though the numbers have dwindled since then, the gripping storyline, ensemble cast, and amazing performances have secured this show a spot on this list of the best music industry TV shows.

 Empire chronicles the life of the Lyon family after its patriarch, Lucious Lyon, is diagnosed as terminally ill.
 He’s forced to decide who among his three sons to take over the family business.
 All while dealing with his ex-wife who also wants to take control of the business.